View Linda Ingram's Obituary on SouthBendTribune.com and share memories

 August 30, 1953 - March 3, 2019

 SOUTH BEND, IN - Linda D. Ingram answered the call of almighty GOD on Sunday, March 3, 2019 at Memorial Hospital in South Bend, Indiana.
-Linda is the first born of three children born to Robert and Mary Helen Ingram of South Bend, both of whom preceded her in death as well as her youngest sister, Nancy M. Ingram-White.
+Linda is the first born of three children born to Robert and Mary Helen Ingram of South Bend; her parents preceded her in death as well as her youngest sister, Nancy M. Ingram-White.
 Linda received her education from both Washington High School in South Bend, Indiana and Bethel College of Mishawaka, Indiana.

 Linda had long-standing employment with the Indiana Department of Welfare for 31 years of service as an Account Clerk.
 Also, during that time she worked at Saint Mary's of Holy Cross part-time as a Companion to the Sisters of Holy Cross.
 When she retired from the Welfare Department in 2010, she continued her employment with Sisters of the Holy Cross from 1999 until the day GOD called her home.